Our Core Principles

 Couples that I work with bring their individual challenges plus communication challenges and sometimes a history of infidelity.
 When working with couples I primarily uses the Gottman Couples Therapy approach as I have completed Level 2 training in this approach.

-With 30 years of marriage, adult children, and aging parents, I also appreciates the influence that past and present families have on our wellbeing.
+With 31 years of marriage, adult children, and aging parents, I also appreciate the influence that past and present families have on our wellbeing.

-I considers it an honour and privilege to accompany clients through the therapy journey.
+I consider it an honour and privilege to accompany clients through the therapy journey.

 Land Acknowledgement